DAILY LIFE IN 18TH CENTURY COLONIAL AMERICA

 Hunting and fishing were also common as a way of obtaining food as well as for fun.

-Gambling was very common and people placed bets on games like cards, dice, skittles and shuffleboard.
+Gambling was popular and people placed bets on games like cards, dice, skittles and shuffleboard.
 Billiards was also a popular game.

 The history of games